 The problem: How do you feed a family when camping

 We made do with a single-hob camping stove for a long time.
 In fact, we still use it today.
 It's very reliable.

 However, feeding a family with just one hob isn't easy.

 We've also had our fill of BBQs.
 Burnt burgers and sausages soon get boring.

 Camping Lesson Number 3: Eat Well

 There're lots of interesting ways you can cook at the campsite.

-We started to find campsites that allowed campfires and started experimenting with a few different recipes.
+We started finding campsites that allowed campfires and experimenting with a few different recipes.

 Pocket Pizzas are a great favourite with kids.
 Here are a few fun recipes you can get the kids involved with, whether you have a campfire or a BBQ at the campsite.